asift91/Manual_Migration/option2.md

 -  **Copy Archive file to Blob storage**

-	- Copy the on-premises archive file to blob storage using AzCopy.
+	- Copy the on-premises archive file to blob storage using Az Copy.

-	- To use AzCopy, user should generate SAS Token first.
+	- To use Az Copy, user should generate SAS Token first.

 	- Go to the created Storage Account Resource and navigate to Shared access signature in the left panel.